doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/projects/pending`

 Requires authentication, and special administrative privileges.
-Retrieve all metadata projects currently pending approval (that is, Published records), optionally from a given *site code*.
+Retrieve all metadata projects currently pending approval (that is, Submitted records), optionally from a given *site code*.
 You may specify the optional URL parameters of "start" (beginning row number to retrieve, from 0), "rows" (the number of rows desired at once, 0 being all of them), and "site" (only records from a given site code).
 If not specified, all rows from all sites are returned.